Hello to all apparel lovers in the world!

 We also do website exclusives and retail exclusives.
 Since we are still growing, we want to keep the brand fresh for people who have followed us from the start, but we also want to keep it exciting for anyone who has just discovered us.
-We have talked about eventually doing our own retail store, or maybe even combining all our talents into one—and having a small MMA style gym and salon with a Fight Chix boutique.
-A place where you can go and get a killer workout, then get an amazing cut and style, and finally purchase some hot apparel that is a combo of both!
+We have talked about eventually doing our own retail store, or maybe even combining all our talents into one—and having a small MMA style gym and salon with a Fight Chix boutique. these experts here own a place where you can go and get a killer workout, then get an amazing cut and style, and finally purchase some hot apparel that is a combo of both!

 Well I’m very excited to have talked with you about your mission and your artistic decisions for FC.
 So to leave all the readers with one last question…Do you have some creative favorites you have learned from or like to follow?